6 Types of Friends Who Don’t Deserve To Hear Your Shame Stories — Brené Brown Explains Why

 Maybe it’s right!
 Whom we choose to share our stories play some role in shaping our stories further.

-Here are the 6 types of friends who DO NOT DESERVE to listen to your not-so-happy stories or Stories of Shame, that make you feel vulnerable according to Brené Brown as told in the Oprah Show:
+Here are the 6 types of people who DO NOT DESERVE to hear your shame story, that make you feel vulnerable according to Brené Brown as told in the Oprah Show:

 1. The friend who actually feels shame for you, gasps and confirms how horrified you should be.